 Spring is here, and more outdoor activities arrive with it.
 With warmer weather, propane is used more often.
 It fuels grilling parties, camping trips, and road trips.
 With these activities, you want to ensure that you’re using propane safely.
 Here are some simple Spring propane safety tips that demonstrate how you use propane cautiously during the season.

 1. Never store propane tanks indoors.
-Indoor propane appliances can be fine, but’s its unsafe to have the tanks indoors.
+Indoor propane appliances can be fine, but it’s unsafe to have the tanks indoors.
 When storing the tanks keep them outside and in a vertical position.

 2. Know how to shut off the gas supply from your tank or cylinder.
 Ensure that everyone in the household knows how to do it as well.

 3. If you’re using propane to grill, turn off the burner control and the release valve when you finish cooking.

 4. Ensure that everyone in your household knows the smell of propane, so that they could recognize it in the event of a leak.

 5. If you smell a strange gas-like odor, treat it seriously.
 Check if the release valve is closed tight.
 If you cannot detect the exact source of the smell, evacuate the home and find professional assistance to help you fix the problem.

 6. If an odor persists and you need to evacuate, do not operate electronic switches or appliances.
 Try to leave as many windows open as you can.
 Don’t light any matches.